zeromq/czmq/README.md

 <A name="toc3-368" title="Adding a New Class" />
 ### Adding a New Class

-If you define a new czmq class `myclass` you need to:
+If you define a new CZMQ class `myclass` you need to:

 * Write the `zmyclass.c` and `zmyclass.h` source files, in `src` and `include` respectively.
 * Add`#include <zmyclass.h>` to `include/czmq.h`.